 by Martin Maenza

-A blue rental car traveled down Haney Street in San Francisco and slowed down as it approached STAR Labs.
-The driver, a red-haired man dressed in a handmade Italian suit, stopped the car for a moment under the lit streetlight and lowered the automatic window on the driver’s side.
+A blue rental car traveled down Haney Street in San Francisco, slowing down as it approached STAR Labs.
+The driver, a reddish-blond-haired man dressed in a handmade Italian suit, stopped the car for a moment under the lit streetlight and lowered the automatic window on the driver’s side.
 He sniffed the air twice, frowning slightly.
 It wasn’t the slight traces of smog and carbon monoxide in the air that concerned him; what he sensed was something only he had the power to trace.

 “You were here recently, but the trail is very faint.
 Perhaps it was a day or more.
 So close, so close.”
 He released his foot from the brake and began to drive away slowly.
 “If only I knew who you were, Hawk, everything would be so much simpler.
 When you’re Hawk, you’re a beacon to me.
 You draw me like a magnet.”